All posts by A Scotsman in Suburbia

 There are a few that I wouldn’t drink again.
 There are many that I would happily accept as a gift.
 Some of them I would pay hard-earned cash for.

 All of this is purely my personal opinion and taste.
 As I said right at the start, I am no whisky expert, just someone who enjoys a dram.
-And I did enjoy these twenty five, very different drams.
+And I did enjoy tasting these twenty five, very different drams.

 Exploring Global Whisky: A Personal Advent Calendar Journey (Part 6)